 Today I am going to show you how you can create your own puzzle template using two apps- Canva and Grid Post.
 I have chosen these two resources because you can use both for free and they are both available on IOS and Android devices for tablets and smartphones.

 First you will need Canva and Grid Post.

-There are so many options when it comes to creating a puzzle for your Instagram Feed.
+There are so many options when it comes to creating your Instagram puzzle grid.
 I will show you some more examples later but first, I will show you how to make a grid similar to this one but with different images and elements to demonstrate how you can use the same grid template more than once but switch it up.